BigEVK/MoneyTracker/PROPOSAL.md

 ## APIs

-- The app contacts the user's bank account to update the app with the account balance.
+- Plaid, Yodle.
+The app contacts the user's bank account to update the app with the account balance.

 ## MVP (Minimum Viable Product)